A-Evan-S/a-evan-s.github.io/site/pages/posts/drafts/hexagonal_wireworld.md

 summary: Attempting to make a version of the Wireworld cellular automaton on a hexagonal grid
 ---

-Spoiler: it's just like the original, but... worse

 ## Cellular Automata

 Cellular automata are models comprised of a grid of cells, a finite set of states that each cell can be in, a neighborhood of cells whose states affect a given cell, and a set of rules which define how cells transition from one state to another.

-The most famous cellular automaton is likey John Conway's Game of Life.
+The most famous cellular automaton is likely John Conway's Game of Life.
 In this, cells are in one of two states: Alive or Dead, and transition between these states based on the number of neighboring alive cells.
 Specifically, the Game of Life dictates that:

-1. Any live cell with fewer than two live neighbours dies, as if by underpopulation.
-2. Any live cell with two or three live neighbours lives on to the next generation.
-3. Any live cell with more than three live neighbours dies, as if by overpopulation.
-4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.
+1. <button inert class="sample-cell">
+        <div class="color-swatch" style="background-color: #F0F0F0;"></div>
+   </button>**Dead** cells become alive if they have exactly three live neighbors
+1. <button inert class="sample-cell">
+        <div class="color-swatch" style="background-color: #333333;"></div>
+   </button>**Alive** cells stay alive if they have two or three live neighbors

-Here "neighbors" are defined by the [Moore neighborhood](link), meaning the 4 adjacent cells and the 4 diagnally adjacent cells.
+Here "neighbors" are defined by the [Moore neighborhood](https://en.wikipedia.org/wiki/Moore_neighborhood), meaning the 4 adjacent cells and the 4 diagonally adjacent cells.

 These simple rules give rise to some marvelously complex behaviors if given the right starting cell states, and a seemingly natural chaos when randomly initialized.